 - In one story arc of Scary Go Round, Ryan and Amy set out into the woods, because an explorer has offered Ryan ten grand for a new and undiscovered species.
 What they find is Witchus witchus, the common witch.

-- El Goonish Shive draws a distinction between "wizards," members of a Witch Species (of which no women have yet been seen), and "awakened," who have been given personal magic by external means.
+- El Goonish Shive draws a distinction between "wizards," members of such a species (of which no women have yet been seen), and "awakened," who have been given personal magic by external means.
 This is in addition to the inherent magic of Uryuoms and Seyunolus and the Magitek that anyone can use.

-- There appears to be a Witch Species in the world of Eerie Cuties and Magick Chicks - the cast in the former are all listed by species, and the witches are "witch," as opposed to Tiffany, who practices the supernatural arts but is still listed as "human."
+- Eerie Cuties and Magick Chicks - the cast in the former are all listed by species, and the witches are "witch," as opposed to Tiffany, who practices the supernatural arts but is still listed as "human."

 - In Roommates Witch Species means any Half-Human Hybrid or Heinz Hybrid produced by the Interspecies Romance practiced by The Fair Folk who doesn't have enough fae blood / have too much humanity to qualify as The Fair Folk themselves.
 So magical talent = Fae ancestry.